-We are thrilled to announce a new partnership with wildlife and landscape artist Taylor Nichczynski of Henderson, NV.
-Five of her paintings will be displayed for sale at Safe Haven, with 40% of the purchase price donated for the care of our resident wildlife.
-Three of the five have already been sold.
+Safe Haven has an exciting partnership with wildlife and landscape artist Taylor Nichczynski of Henderson, NV.
+She has created and sold several portraits of Safe Haven's animals, with 40% of the purchase price donated for the care of our resident wildlife.

 We are delighted that this noteworthy young artist has taken such an interest in our animals.
 For more information, see Taylor's biography and artist statement and her Facebook page.
 You may contact Taylor for more information about her Safe Haven paintings.

 To learn about our three-month and six-month internships, see the job listing posted by the American Association of Zoo Keepers.